 I had a traditional upbringing in the sense that I studied hard and did well in school.
 Graduated from university then went to work earning tonnes of cash.
 It was all work and no play till one morning I felt a pain in my left hip whilst getting myself out of bed for work.
 For the first time in a long time I felt that I needed to check this pain out at the doctor's.
 My usual self would've just ignored the pain and gotten to work.
 But for some reason I was NOT my usual self this particular morning.

-Surely enough the ultra-scan confirmed a benign albeit big tumour which required immediate surgery according to the Womens Specialist as the tumour was attached right above the outside of my uterus.
-At approximately 10cm by 10cm by 10cm this one has to go before it feeds on whatever else I ate and basically take over my whole being at 48kgs.
+Surely enough the ultra-scan and tests confirmed a benign albeit big tumour which required immediate surgery as the tumour was attached right above the outside of my uterus.
+At approximately 10cm by 10cm by 10cm this one has to go before it feeds on what is left of me and basically take over my whole being at 48kgs.
 And with that diagnosis I went under the knife just one week later.